-The Earned Income Tax Credit can grow your tax refund by as much as 40%.
+The EITC (Earned Income Tax Credit) can grow your tax refund by as much as 40%.
 Do you qualify?

-Who supports and manages the VITA and EITC program?
+Who supports and manages the VITA and EITC programs?

-Refund Delay Notice 2017: New FEDERAL LAW will delay tax refunds until February 15, 2017 if you receive the Earned Income Tax Credit (EITC) and Additional Child Tax Credit (ACTC).
+Refunds and Special Credits: FEDERAL LAW to delay tax refunds until mid-February if you receive the Earned Income Tax Credit (EITC) and Additional Child Tax Credit (ACTC).